-In this table, I show how trade exposure impacts economic development as measured by night-time luminosity.
-Columns (1) and (3) represent the instrumental variables estimation, columns (2) and (4) the reduced form evidence.
-Trade Exposure is defined as realized trade flows to all African countries aggregated to the country-by-year level and interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
-Country \times year fixed effects account for total trade flows, GDP, and population.
-Country \times ethnicity fixed effects for the size and impact of ethnicity e in country e.
+In this table, I show how trade exposure impacts the distribution of wealth as measured by nighttime luminosity.
+Trade Exposure is defined by realized trade flows to all African countries aggregated to the country-by-year level interacted with the population share of ethnicity e: $\sum{d \in D} Export{c,d,t} \times PopulationShare{e,c}$.
+Country \times year fixed effects account for unobserved characteristics varying at the country and year level, including total trade flows, GDP, and population.
+Country \times ethnicity fixed effects for the size and impact of ethnicity e in country c.
 Fraction lid is calculated as the fraction of pixels not zero and Average luminosity as the log of average luminosity in each country-ethnic group observation plus one.
 Significance denoted by standard errors clustered by country and ethnicity: p < 0.10, p < 0.05, p < 0.01